mahouboy23/IB-notes/Notes week 3.md

 - men used for hard work
 - women used as servants
 - Ancient Greece used non Greeks slave in Asia minor
-- 400 bc half the population of athen is enslaved
+- 400 bc half the population of Athens is enslaved
 - Roman use the example of ancient Greece
 - The Muslim conquest in the 7th century
 - In 652 the Nubians have treaty to provide slaves